The Planted Pantry » Recipes » Crispy Polenta Fries

 Toss in Seasonings

 Next, toss the polenta in the garlic powder, salt, and dried herbs until all the pieces are evenly coated.
 The polenta is already somewhat wet, so there is no need to use oil to get the spices to stick.
-However, if you are pan-frying these, I would recommend a small amount of oil to prevent sticking.
+However, if you are pan-frying these, I would recommend a small amount of oil or cooking spray to prevent sticking.

 uncooked polenta fries coated in spices